The Blood in the Snow Film Festival (BITS) was first created in 2012 with a mandate to highlight the best in contemporary genre filmmaking in Canada.

 - "Vanguard" Award

-We focus mainly on Canadian filmmakers but we are now open to international co-production films as well.
-Please read the submission requirements carefully before submitting.
+We focus on Canadian filmmakers but we are now open to Canadian / international co-production films as well.
+Please read the submission requirements carefully BEFORE submitting.

-Although we do make exceptions we prefer that all films be at least a Toronto Premiere.
+Although we do make exceptions we prefer that all films be at least a Toronto Premiere and that they not play Toronto in the month of October or November before BITS.

 By Canadian we mean that: